 - One rotation clockwise and anti-clockwise is usually enough to remove all the fluid—taking the dirt, dust, and grime away in the process.

-The VC-E is based on exactly the same vacuum technology as the larger S2-ALU but is around half the size.
-Having reviewed both units, I can vouch for the VC-E in retaining the same cleaning power as the larger model while offering a space-saving form factor for those living in accommodation where storage comes at a premium.
+The VC-E2 is based on exactly the same vacuum technology as the larger VC-S2 but is around half the size.
+Having reviewed both units, I can vouch for the VC-E2 in retaining the same cleaning power as the larger model while offering a space-saving form factor for those living in accommodation where storage comes at a premium.

 Okki Nokki One